lnis-uofu/OpenFPGA/docs/source/arch_lang/circuit_model_examples.rst

 * **pass_gate_logic:** Specify the pass-gates of the internal multiplexer, the same as the multiplexers.

 * **port:** three types of ports (input, output and sram) should be defined.
 If the user provides an customized SPICE netlist, the bandwidth of ports should be defined to the same as the SPICE netlist.
+To support customizable LUTs, each type of port contain special keywords.
+For input ports, the keyword tri_state_map aims to customize which inputs are fixed to constant values when the LUT is in fracturable modes.
+For example, tri_state_map="----11" indicates that the last two inputs will be fixed to be logic '1' when a 6-input LUT is in fracturable modes.
+The circuit_model_name of input port is used to specify which logic gates will be used to tri-state the inputs in fracturable LUT modes.
+It is required to use an AND gate to force logic '0' or an OR gate to force logic '1' for the input ports.
+For output ports, the keyword lut_frac_level is used to specify the level in LUT multiplexer tree where the output port are wired to.
+For example, lut_frac_level="4" in a fracturable LUT6 means that the output are potentially wired to the 4th stage of a LUT multiplexer and it is an output of a LUT4.
+The keyword lut_output_mask describes which fracturable outputs are used.
+For instance, in a 6-LUT, there are potentially four LUT4 outputs can be wired out. lut_output_mask="0,2" indicates that only the first and the thrid LUT4 outputs will be used in fracturable mode.
+Note that the size of the output port should be consistent to the length of lut_output_mask.

+* **SRAM port for mode selection:** To enable switch between different operating modes, the SRAM bits of a fracturable LUT consists of two parts: configuration memory and mode selecting.
+The SRAM port for mode selection is specified through the XML keyword mode_select.
+Note that the size of such SRAM port should be consistent to the number of 1s or 0s in the tri_state_map.

 **LUT example**